Gentle, step-free walk/cycle path from Alice Holt Forest (near Farnham) to Portsmouth via East Hampshire / South Downs National Park

 The George Inn at Finchdean offers refreshments including meals; walkers on the Staunton Way will also pass the Red Lion at Chalton.

-Finchdean to Rolwand Castle Station to Staunton Country Park : 3.5 miles (Section 9) Staunton
+Finchdean to Rowlands Castle Station : 3.5 miles (Section 9 - first part)

 Rowlands Castle Station is in the middle of this "section", so this section split between 2 day walk stages.
-Staunton Park ia after the station, in Stage 4
+Staunton Park is after the station, in Stage 4

 Rowlands Castle has several pubs, shops and a rail station.
 Staunton Country Park offers several options for refreshments, loos, a shop and parking; it also has circular walking and cycling trails.
 It is the parkland, complete with lake and follies, of a former estate.